andyhsh/spaceinvaders/README.md

 ## Demo

-Start blasting aliens by clicking on the link below: https://andyhsh.github.io/spaceinvaders/
+Start blasting aliens by clicking on the link: https://andyhsh.github.io/spaceinvaders/

+## Controls

+Press Spacebar to shoot, and maneuver the spaceship with the left and right arrows.